-1 Professor Ghassan F. Aouad, President Chairman 2.
-Dr. Assem Al-Hajj, Vice President for Academic Affairs & Development Member 3.
-Dr. Mohamed Yousif, Vice President for Admin, Finance & Community Member 4.
-Professor Siddeeq Ameen, Dean of Research & Graduate Studies Member 5.
-Dr. Khaldoon Qtaishat, Dean of the College of Law Member 6.
-Dr. Ziad Zurigat, Dean of the College of Administrative Sciences Member 7.
-Dr. Belal Zaqaibeh, Dean of the College of Arts & Science Member 8 Dr. Faiza Zitouni, Dean of Student Affairs Member 9 Dr. Isa Al-Khayat, Dean of Admissions and Registration Member 10 Dr. Abdulqawi Hezbar, Academic Staff Representative Member 11 Mr. Mohamed Alsherooqi, President of Students Council Member
+I Professor Ghassan F. Aouad, President Chairman 2.
+Vice President for Academic Affairs and Development Member 3.
+Vice President for Admin, Finance and Community Engagement Member 4.
+Dean of Scientific Research and Graduate Studies Member 5.
+Dean of the College of Law Member 6.
+Dean of the College of Administrative Sciences Member 7.
+Dean of the College of Arts and Science Member 8.
+Dean of College of Engineering 9.
+Acting Asst.VP for Academic Affairs and Development and Dean of Student Affairs Member 10.
+Dean of Admissions and Registration Member Π. Academic Staff Representative Member 12.
+President of Students Council Member

-ASU in brief
+ASU in brief Introduction:

-Introduction: